 I just made my homemade stick welder using microwave oven transformers (MOT).
-They work great for me.
-I have been practicing welding for some time and I want to share some important information with everyone to help safe and good welding so I have written this article on arc welding to help home welders, hobby welders or any garage welders.
-Arc welding requires a constant arc to melt the filler rod and heat the base and joining metal to get fused.
+I have been practicing welding for some time.
+Thus I want to share some important information with everyone to help safe and good welding.
+So I have written this article on arc welding to help home welders and hobby welders.
+Arc welding requires a constant arc to melt the filler rod and heat the base and joining metal.
 I will tell few things that are very much important and should be remembered for good and safe welding.
-The very first requirement is an arc welder.
-Read this article and learn to build one.
-See also arc welding requirements.

-The welder converts the high voltage low current to low voltage high current which makes it safe and suitable for welding.
+The welder converts the high voltage low current to low voltage high current.
+This makes it safe and suitable for welding.
 The two output is taken to create a short circuit to create an hot electrical arc to melt metal.
 One terminal is known as stinger or electrode and other is ground.

 1) Try not to weld Galvanized iron without as gas mask because the gas from zinc is carcinogenic.